AdaGold/solar-system/README.md

 ```

 ## Optional Enhancements
-- Give each planet a `year_length` attribute which is the length of time the planet takes to go around it's star.
+- Give each planet a `year_length` attribute which is the length of time the planet takes to go around its star.
 - Give each planet a `distance_from_the_sun` attribute
 - (This becomes a requirement in Wave 3.)
 Write a program that asks for user input to query the planets:
   - First, ask the user to select a planet they'd like to learn about.